realworldocaml/book/en/error-handling.md

 which exception was thrown is usually not enough information to figure out what went wrong.

-We can get more information from OCaml if we turn on stack traces.
+We can get more information from OCaml if we turn on stack backtraces.
+A backtrace is essentially a summary of the stack of calls that were executed to get to the point where the exception was thrown.
-This can be done by setting the `OCAMLRUNPARAM` environment variable, as shown:
+Backtraces can be enabled by setting the `OCAMLRUNPARAM` environment variable as shown.

 ```bash
 exn $ export OCAMLRUNPARAM=b=1